ophub/amlogic-s9xxx-armbian/documents/README.md

 </div>

 #### 8.2.6 Installation method for lckfb-tspi
-- Download the [RKDevTool](https://github.com/ophub/kernel/releases/download/tools/FastRhino_r68s_RKDevTool_Release_v2.86___DriverAssitant_v5.1.1.tar.gz) tool and driver, unzip and install the DriverAssistant driver program, and open the RKDevTool tool .(Note, please use version 2.86 tool instead of 2.92, version 2.92 will crash when flashing)
+- Download the [RKDevTool](https://github.com/ophub/kernel/releases/download/tools/FastRhino_r68s_RKDevTool_Release_v2.86___DriverAssitant_v5.1.1.tar.gz) tool and driver.
+Unzip, install the DriverAssistant driver, and open RKDevTool.
+(Note: use version 2.86 instead of 2.92, as version 2.92 crashes during flashing.)
-- tspi in the shutdown state, press and hold the Recovery key and insert the type-c data cable.
-Release the Recovery key after RKDevTool prompts `A LOADER device was found'.
-Right click to add item.
+- With the tspi powered off, press and hold the Recovery key, then insert the Type-C data cable.
+Release the Recovery key after RKDevTool displays `A LOADER device was found`.
+Right-click to add an item.
 - Address `0x00000000`, name `system`, path select the `Armbian.img` system to be flashed.
 - Click Execute and wait for the progress to complete.